robertangeles/repo-ai-prompts/write-culinary-recipe.md

    [First alternative wine recommendation and brief explanation] [Second alternative wine recommendation and brief explanation]

-Remember to use your knowledge from the [KNOWLEDGE BANK], and cooking techniques of the culinary masters to create a unique and delicious recipe that aligns with the specified cuisine type, dish type, meal type and dietary.
-Develop an original recipe with modern techniques and cooking methods, aim to develop a dish with an exciting flavor profile that is sustainable and will tantalize the taste buds of customers.
-This recipe will be a viral sensation in the culinary world.

 # OUTPUT FORMAT
 - Write in Anthony Bourdain's style using the example above as your reference.